Welcome to Upflow, we're glad you're here!

 b) Which were already public at the time they were supplied, or which enter the public domain with no violation of this agreement;

 c) Which were legally received from a third party;

-d) Which has been requested by a judicial or regulatory body, in application of laws or regulations or with a view to establishing the rights of a party with reference to this agreement.
+d) Which has been requested by a judicial or regulatory body, in the application of laws or regulations or with a view to establishing the rights of a party with reference to this agreement.

-Upflow is authorised to store any document or data required to provide proof of its performance of the Services, including with regards to its obligations as an payment service provider, for the period provided for under the terms of the applicable law with reference to these obligations and/or the applicable limitation period, based on the longest of these periods.
+Upflow is authorised to store any document or data required to provide proof of its performance of the Services, including with regards to its obligations as a payment service provider, for the period provided for under the terms of the applicable law with reference to these obligations and/or the applicable limitation period, based on the longest of these periods.

 17.2 Bank data

 When using the Payment Services, The Client’s bank data includes all data regarding transactions related to the Client’s Payment Account.